• Skip to primary navigation

 • Make sure to use trusted and accredited hotels/hostels.
 Then once you’ve booked your room, book taxis or buses through the hotel.

-• Some of the best hostels in Jamaica can be found in Kingston, Negril, Montego Bay and Ocho Rios.
+• If you’re traveling on a budget, some of the best hostels in Jamaica can be found in Kingston, Negril, Montego Bay and Ocho Rios.

 • Keep away from crowds of people if there is any sort of protest.
 These aren’t just Kingston-related, they can happen across the island.